 In the 1970's the Club worked with South Melbourne Lions Club and the Lions have benefited by in excess of $23,000.00.
-In addition many other worthwhile organisations have been assisted.
-Our recent Lake Nillahcootie meeting raised funds for the Camp Quality organisation.
+In addition many other worthwhile organizations have been assisted.
+Our recent Lake Nillahcootie meeting raised funds for the Camp Quality organization.

 The Victorian Speed Boat Club conducts Power Boat race meetings that consist of races